crbanala/gan_mnist/README.md

 # UnConditional GAN Pytorch

-This is a implementation of an unconditional GAN trained on MNIST data to generate samples that look like MNIST.
+This is an implementation of an unconditional GAN trained on MNIST to generate samples that look like MNIST.